 A Pay As You Earn Calculator (commonly called a PAYE Calculator) is a tool that federal student loan borrowers use to organize their finances.

 The calculator works for borrowers who have a Pay As You Earn (PAYE) student loan plan.
 This is a type of income-driven repayment plan where the debtor’s minimum monthly payments are a small fraction of their discretionary income.

-That pans out to 240 months’ worth of payments in total.
+That pans out to 240 months’ worth of total payments.

 The PAYE calculator provides you with a breakdown of your student loan repayment schedule under a PAYE plan.

-Additionally, a PAYE student calculator also lets you know the amount you can get knocked off your loan from student loan forgiveness.
+Additionally, a PAYE student calculator also lets you know the amount you can get knocked off your loan amount from student loan forgiveness.

 To use this calculator, you’ll need to have the following information:

 - The type of loan (Federal or Private)

 Some people use the PAYE calculator even if they do not have an existing student loan.
 They do this to get a sense of what a payment plan can look like under a PAYE student loan plan.

 That way, they can organize their finances ahead of time.

 In such cases, you can use estimated figures to populate the fields – the calculator will produce results.